zainpay/zainpay-nodejs-sdk/README.md

     ```

 ### 3. Create Virtual Account
-- Create a virtual account.
-Map a virtual account to a zainbox.
+- This endpoint enables a merchant to create a virtual account and map it to a zainbox.
 A zainbox can hold multiple virtual accounts.

     ```js